rebelsky/csc151/outlines/bodies/documentation.md

 Reflecting on Procedures
 ------------------------

-* Two starting questions:
+* Two starting questions for you and your partner:
     * What were the key ideas you took from the reading/lab?
     * What were the more difficult issues for you to grasp?
 * A few notes from my observations.
     * Try to pick procedure names and parameter names that would make sense to your human reader.
     * If we specify a procedure name, please use that name.
-    * Control-up-arrow in the interactions pane brings up a previous command.
-(You can also use escape-p.)
     * Once you've defined your procedure, you'll need to call it.
       To call a procedure, you write an open parenthesis, the name of the procedure, the inputs (actual parameters), and a close parenthesis.